 I have horrible nerve pain in my hands and fingers that is 24/7.
 I am desperate for some relief.
 Last October one doc told me not to take Klonopin because it increases nerve pain.
 This week one of my docs recommended starting again for anxiety, but I had forgotten why I had discontinued until I came home and looked it up.
 Does anyone have any info about this as I cannot find it in my searches.

 Also looking for anyone with experience with stem cell therapies, using one's own cells taken from the fat cells.
 I am willing to try anything to get some relief.
+Thank you!

 I've taken Klonopin for my anxiety with great success.
 I've never heard of or experienced any problems with nerve pain.
 Recommend you try the Klonopin and and assess afterward.